AT&T 5G: Everything you need to know

 AT&T initially started its 5G network with mmWave tech.
 This uses a high-frequency spectrum above 24GHz for coverage, and this spectrum is available in large chunks allowing for enormous speeds of over 2Gbps in ideal conditions.
 With a solid signal, mmWave can handle a large amount of traffic while staying fast enough to get just about anything done on your phone.

 Lastly, AT&T started deploying C-band spectrum in late January 2022.
 While its initial footprint was small, with just eight cities included at launch, AT&T has continued to expand and improve.
-As of today, this mid-band spectrum covers over 210 million people across the United States.
+As of today, this mid-band spectrum covers over 230 million people across the United States.

 In ideal conditions, 4G LTE is still fast enough for most users.
-However, one problem is that these good speeds lead to data usage constantly increasing as media quality improves and download sizes grow.
+However, one problem is that these good speeds lead to data usage constantly increasing as media quality improves and download sizes increase.
 As a result, there will be a hard ceiling on the amount of data one tower can deliver with LTE technology, and user experience will begin to suffer.

-All of AT&T's Unlimited plans now have 5G access so if you're ready for a new phone, there's a good chance it will come with 5G support.
+All of AT&T's unlimited plans now have 5G access so if you're ready for a new phone, there's a good chance it will come with 5G support.

 Samuel Contreras